ManyMath/monero-rust/README.md

 ## Notes
 This runs as a browser extension to bypass CORS restrictions when talking to Monero nodes.
 Most nodes don't send headers that allow arbitrary web origins.
 The extension sidesteps this for testing purposes.

+# Acknowledgements
+- Thank you Diego "rehrar" Salazar and Cypher Stack for commissioning me to prove this concept via the https://github.com/cypherstack/libxmr project.
+- Thank you Luke "kayabaNerve" Parker and Serai and Boog900 and the monero-oxide contributors for `monero-serai` and `monero-oxide`, respectively.
+- Thank you Cake Wallet for your "Exodus style" BIP39 test vectors and implementation.